It can be terrifying for a dog owner to watch their canine companion breathing hard and struggling to catch their breath.

 14. Heart Disease / Heart Failure

-When a dog’s heart is negatively impacted by heart disease, it stops pumping properly which causes a decreased amount of oxygen to all of the dog’s vital organs, and sometimes also causes fluid to build-up in the dog’s lungs, which inhibits the exchange of gases into oxygen, causing a dog to breathe hard.
+When a dog’s heart is negatively impacted by heart disease, it stops pumping properly, which causes a decreased amount of oxygen to all of the dog’s vital organs and sometimes also causes fluid to build up in the dog’s lungs, which inhibits the exchange of gases into oxygen, causing a dog to breathe hard.

-Also, if a dog is more tired than usual, less interested in normal activities, gets out of breath easily, has a dry cough during or after exercise, eats less, pants a lot, and has a swollen abdominal area these can be signs of heart disease and congestive heart failure.
+Also, if a dog is more tired than usual, less interested in normal activities, gets out of breath easily, has a dry cough during or after exercise, eats less, pants a lot, and has a swollen abdominal area, these can be signs of heart disease and congestive heart failure.

-If any of these symptoms are present, it is a good idea to take the dog to a veterinary clinic to have a scan of his or her heart performed, in order to determine what is going on with the dog, so that the proper treatments can be administered.
+If any of these symptoms are present, it is a good idea to take the dog to a veterinary clinic to scan his or her heart performed to determine what is going on with the dog so that the proper treatments can be administered.